cloudnativeapp/charts/README_en.md

-# Charts
+# Happy Helming in China!

 Other Language: [中文文档](README.md)

 ## About <a name = "about"></a>

-This is the place where we open source Helm charts hosted on [Cloud Native App Hub](https://developer.aliyun.com/hub).
+This is the place where we open source Helm charts hosted on [Cloud Native App Hub](https://developer.aliyun.com/hub), short for AppHub.
+The AppHub is a mirror of [Helm Hub](https://hub.helm.sh) hosted in China, fully open source & non-profit, and developed by three engineers from Alibaba Cloud with their 20% time.

+The reason we want to do this is: there're many container image URLs (e.g. gcr.io, quay.io) and Charts repo (e.g. storage.googleapis.com, AWS S3) are not available due to "networking issue" in China, which makes `helm install` is impossible.

 ## Getting Started <a name = "getting_started"></a>

-In case you are new to Helm, try the [Quickstart Guide](https://helm.sh/docs/using_helm/) first.

-To add the charts repo for your local client, run:
+To add the charts repo for your Helm client, run:

 ```
 helm repo add apphub https://apphub.aliyuncs.com
 ```

+**We strongly recommend** you to use Helm v3 and [here is the reason](https://helm.sh/blog/helm-3-preview-pt2/).

+In case you are new to Helm, try the [Quickstart Guide](https://helm.sh/docs/using_helm/) first.

 ## Chart Sources

-### Open source charts

-Many popular open source Helm charts exists on Github.
-But they are mostly hosted outside China, and contain content unable to access from China.
-For example, container images on `gcr.io` .
-We do our best to localize these charts and synchronize with upstream periodically.
-The localized charts and content will be hosted in China on Alibaba Cloud for availability and speed-up.
+### Charts from helm.sh

+First of all, AppHub sync charts from [it's official repo](https://github.com/helm/charts) periodically.

+And at the same time, AppHub localize these charts by replacing all unavailable URL in the chart, verify chart by a Kubernetes cluster (CI), and publish to AppHub portal.

 These charts are located under `curated/`.

 ### User submitted charts

-Users could submit charts definition and we would include them on [Cloud Native App Hub](https://developer.aliyun.com/hub).
+Users could submit any chart by creating a PR to this repo, and we would include them on AppHub after verify and PR merge.

 These charts are located under `submitted/`.

+### User submitted Charts Repo (coming soon!)

+We also encourage user to submit their own Charts Repo, we are very happy to include it in AppHub.
+Eventually, AppHub will become a "aggregator hub" for every user's chart repo and we believe it's where Helm community is going to.

+> This function is actively under developing.

+Roadmap

+We open source the [roadmap of AppHub here](https://github.com/cloudnativeapp/charts/projects/4) and we are eager to know your ideas about how to make it as a great Helm Hub mirror in China.

+The upcoming features including but not limited to:

+1. "One click to install" to any cloud
+2. Kustomize the YAML file
+3. Enable user submit chart
+4. Enable user submit charts repo
+5. Open source all backend component including our "Charts Syncer"
+6. Decentralize the hub: eventually, AppHub will become a "aggregator hub"

 ## Maintainers

-@hongchaodeng @resouer @wonderflow are the active maintainiers.
+@hongchaodeng @resouer @wonderflow are the active maintainers.
-We will be setting up CODEOWNERS file shortly and welcome more maintainers.
+We will be setting up OWNERS file shortly and welcome more maintainers.

 ## Issues
 Feel free to come up with [new issues](https://github.com/cloudnativeapp/charts/issues/new).
 We are welcome to all kinds of issues including new feature request, existing problem or any other things that could improve your use experience.